yangkexin/POSPD/README.md

 # POSPD
-POS-constrained Parallel Decoding for Non-autoregressive Generation
+POS-constrained Parallel Decoding for Non-autoregressive Generation.
+Paper link: https://aclanthology.org/2021.acl-long.467.pdf.
 ### Requirements
 ### Datasets
 We use four datasets to evaluate POSPD, which can be obtained as follows: